omeid/go-resources/README.md

 # Resources

-Embeding resources the fancy way.
+Unfancy resources embedding with Go.

 > Work in progress...